 CRI Cray-1A S/N 3

-In 1974, the outlook for computational capability beyond NCAR's Control Data Corporation (CDC) 7600 was dismal.
-The CDC STAR, the Texas Instruments ASC, and the ILLIAC IV all seemed unsuitable in the NCAR environment.
-Thus, wondering what had become of Seymour Cray after his departure from CDC, two SCD staff members made a trip to the Cray Research, Inc. Halley Laboratory in Chippewa Falls, Wisconsin, to "see what Seymour was up to."
+The outlook in 1974 for computational capability beyond NCAR's Control Data Corporation (CDC) 7600 machine was dismal.
+The CDC STAR, the Texas Instruments ASC, and the ILLIAC IV all seemed unsuitable for the NCAR environment.
+Two NCAR Computing Facility (CF)* staff members, wondering what had become of Seymour Cray after his departure from CDC and his subsequent 1972 founding of Cray Research, Inc. (CRI), traveled to the CRI Halley Laboratory in Chippewa Falls, Wis., to "see what Seymour was up to."

-The supercomputer weighed 5-1/2 tons, arrived in two refrigerated electronic vans, and needed more than 30 construction workers, engineers, and helpers to move it into the computer room.
-NCAR accepted the Cray-1A in December.
+The supercomputer weighed 5.5 tons.
+It arrived in two refrigerated electronic vans, and it took more than 30 construction workers, engineers, and helpers to move it into the computer room.
+NCAR accepted the Cray-1A in December 1977.
 It was the first Cray-1A to go into production, and upon its acceptance, Cray Research became a revenue-generating company.

 44 yrs after our CRAY-1A #supercomputer was lowered into a computing chamber in the basement of our Mesa Lab, the venerable machine was finally lifted back out. 🏗️